Singapore

 Work Permits

-Impact date: from 1 July 2025 From 1 July 2025, major changes to Singapore’s Work Permit framework will take effect.
-The maximum employment duration cap will be removed, and the work age limit will increase from 60 to 63, aligning with the local retirement age.
+Impact date: 1 July 2025 Major changes to Singapore’s Work Permit framework have taken effect.
+The maximum employment duration cap has been removed, and the work age limit has increased from 60 to 63, aligning with the local retirement age.
 These changes aim to help employers retain skilled and experienced foreign workers for longer.

 Employer implications/action needed Employers should note these changes as they offer greater flexibility in workforce planning and retention of experienced Work Permit holders.